MicrosoftDocs/windows-ai-docs/docs/windows-ml/tutorials/pytorch-convert-model.md

 ## Explore your model.

-1. Open the `ImageClassifier.onnx` model file with Neutron.
+1. Open the `ImageClassifier.onnx` model file with Netron.

 2. Select the *data* node to open the model properties.